Bar Harbor 3 Day Getaway Travel Itinerary & Restaurant Guide

 Day 2 Acadia National Park Tour, Shopping in Bar Harbor, Evening Sunset Cruise

-If taking your personal vehicle, leave early and drive the Acadia Park Loop Road.
+On your Acadia National Park tour, leave early and drive the Acadia Park Loop Road.
 Park in the Sand Beach lot (rest rooms available).
 If the lot is full there is overflow parking along the right-hand lane of the road.
 Hike the Acadia Ocean Path, a 4-5 mile round trip from Sand Beach to Otter's Point.
 The mostly-flat trail follows one of the most scenic portions of the coastline.
 Allow 3 hours for the hike, and the following stops:

 Stop 3 - Monument Cove: Pass by a small, rocky stretch of coast with striking granite formations.